r o b i n s o m e s . b i o

 the best?
 Well, in terms of sheer technique, I think it has to be Tony McManus, with Pierre Bensusan an extremely close second.
 Their accuracy, their tone, the clean-ness of their sound, are jaw-dropping.
 But overall, my very favourite is John Renbourn

 .
-There is something about the delicacy of his playing, the way he can bend a note and introduce vibrato at the same time
+There is something about the delicacy of his playing, the way he could bend a note and introduce vibrato at the same time

 , that is transcendent.
 Listen to the passage from about 2:54 to 2:58 in "The South Wind